 3. Brussels Griffon

 The Brussels Griffon is bright, alert, and adorable.
-This little dog weighs no more than 12 pounds when fully grown, and they love to travel with their human companions.
-They may have either smooth or coarse fur depending on their lineage.
+This little dog typically weighs no more than 12 pounds when fully grown, and they love to travel with their human companions.
+They may have either smooth or coarse fur, depending on their lineage.
 With large, alert eyes and perky ears, these dogs always seem to look happy and ready for adventure.

 4. Cavalier King Charles Spaniel